ConnectingElement/ce-csjs/README.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed a broken link to the ninja forms settings page on the downgrade notice

 = 1.0.4 =
 * Restrict usage to ninja forms 2.9.x codebase
 * Bug fixes and code tidying